Contract Vehicles & GWACs

 CHESS represents a cornerstone of Army IT procurement.
 For contractors, success in this arena requires a deep understanding of the program’s compliance requirements and the ability to provide high-quality, secure technology solutions.
 By staying informed on the latest CHESS solicitations and leveraging platforms like SamSearch to identify potential partners, small businesses can effectively position themselves to support the Army’s mission-critical IT needs.

-Learn about NASA SEWP, the premier GWAC for federal IT procurement.
-Understand how this vehicle works, its benefits for contractors, and how to use it effectively.
+Learn about the GSA Alliant GWAC.
+Understand how this IT contract vehicle works, its benefits for federal contractors, and how to find task order opportunities.

-5 Year GSA Contract with Federal Government
+GSA Contract with the Federal Government